Follow the latest updates on the Covid-19 pandemic here

 I received the vaccine abroad.
 Can I upload it to Al Hosn?

-According to the Department of Health Abu Dhabi website, "recipients of a vaccine outside the country" can apply for an exemption.
-The exemption would show up on your Al Hosn app.
+According to the Department of Health Abu Dhabi website, "recipients of a vaccine outside the country" can also apply for an exemption.
+The exemption would show up on the app.

 The following number is listed for further information: Istijaba service - 800 1717.

-Speaking last month, Dr Farida Al Hosani, a government health spokeswoman, said people seeking an exemption in Abu Dhabi should arrange an appointment at a Seha or Mubadala Health vaccine clinic.
+Speaking earlier this year, Dr Farida Al Hosani, a government health spokeswoman, said people seeking an exemption in Abu Dhabi should arrange an appointment at a Seha or Mubadala Health vaccine clinic.

 Once there, they will be evaluated and a medic will decide whether the individual is exempt or not.